NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 This presentation offers a deep dive into the features of OpenStudyBuilder, highlighting how it streamlines processes related to study setup, protocol automation, and CRF development, as well as managing standards.
 We will demonstrate how you can leverage OpenStudyBuilder to explore dashboards based on biomedical concepts, export information in DDF format, automate protocol creation, and much more.
 You can gain valuable insights and inspiration on how you can benefit and collaborate!

 You can register for this event [here](https://www.phuse-events.org/attend/frontend/reg/thome.csp?pageID=18163&ef_sel_menu=1450&eventID=29){target=_blank}.

+## SEND Webinar, Electronic Nonclinical Protocol Design

+(11 July 2023, virtual webinar 5:00 PM - 6:00 PM CEST)

+**SEND Webinar | Electronic Nonclinical Protocol Design for Sharing Between Systems**

+by Bob Friedman, Xybion

+In this live webinar, Bob Friedman, an active member of the CDISC SEND standards consortium for ten years and an active member in the PhUSE/FDA Industry Collaboration, will discuss and demonstrate the next generation of nonclinical protocol development using OpenStudyBuilder.

+Join this free webinar to learn:

+-	In-depth insights on the latest industry trends in nonclinical protocol development.
+-	Expert guidance on best practices for improving your organization’s nonclinical protocol development.
+-	A demonstration of how OpenStudyBuilder can streamline the nonclinical protocol development process.
+-	An opportunity to network with other industry professionals and share your ideas and questions during the Q&A session.

+Don't miss out on this opportunity to stay ahead of the curve in nonclinical protocol development.
+We look forward to your participation in this exciting webinar.

+You can register for this event [here](https://register.gotowebinar.com/register/4694799632873648728?source=Xybion){target=_blank}.

 ## PHUSE SDE  - Utrecht, Netherlands